 In the Window Panel on the right, you see all windows of the current run lined up.
-The AM Muse takes a screenshot during documenting for each action and condenses them whenever their screens were comparable.
+The Hyland RPA Analyst (former AM Muse) takes a screenshot during documenting for each action and condenses them whenever their screens were comparable.
 In this panel, you can navigate through all of these.
 Therefore, they are numbered and named by their window title.
 To bring one specific window into focus, you can click on it and it will be maximized in the Screenshot Panel.
 Its corresponding actions are then displayed in the Action Panel.

 To select multiple windows from the window list press the CTRL or SHIFT while selecting.

 You can rearrange window(s) by dragging and dropping.